alvindlin/bike_share_analysis/README.md

 ## Analysis and Challenges

 About 5.75 million bike rentals over 12 months were used in this analysis.
 My goals were to find the difference in behavior between casual and annual members for the following statistics: ride length, number of rides (monthly and weekday), types of bike rentals and the popular bike stations.
 With this many data points, the data had to be validated for completeness.
-Analysis log can be found here:
+Analysis log can be found [here](https://github.com/alvindlin/bike_share_analysis/tree/main).

 Upon exploring the data, the "Start Station" and "End Station" columns had a total of about 14% of its data to be missing (roughly 800,000 rows).
 This is well above 5% tolerance range, so I decided to exclude using that data.
 For this reason, I could not find the popular bike stations.
 The rest of the other columns I needed to use were complete and had no null or missing values.
 After data validation, I extracted the following columns for analysis: type of bike rented, time started, time ended and type of member.